Many of my meditation students are surprised by the benefits of meditation for senior citizens.

 Meditation can help.

-Her studies show that Kriya Kirtan meditation reduces the symptoms of dementia and Alzheimer’s.
+Her studies show that Kriya Kirtan reduces the symptoms of dementia and Alzheimer’s.
 This is a type of mediation where we meditate on the mantra “Sa Ta Na Ma”.

 Moods & Emotions

 With the loneliness many elderly citizens experience, it can be challenging to keep a handle on emotions.
 But meditation can help.

-Vipassana is a meditation technique in which we label our emotions.
+Vipassana is a technique in which we label our emotions.
 This strengthens the right ventrolateral prefrontal cortex region of the brain.
 In turn, it helps us control our emotions.

-Daily meditation can strengthen various areas of the brain.
+Daily practice can strengthen various areas of the brain.
 For instance, it reduces the activity of the amygdala.
 In turn, this reduces stress, worry, and anxiety.
 And it strengthens the prefrontal cortex, which helps with planning.

 Overall, seniors who meditate experience better mood and better cognitive functioning.

 Meditative breathing increases oxygen levels in the blood and helps to improve digestion.
 This can help with digestive ailments in the elderly.

 There are many wonderful benefits of meditation for seniors.
 And in my experience, many seniors are excellent at meditating.

 By meditating you will find inner peace and happiness.
 Plus, you will strengthen your brain and body.